Here I’m assuming that we are using ADFS, for SSO to O365 services:

 One common cause leading to this issue is when the UPN of a synced user is changed in AD without updating the online directory.
 Here one can either correct the User’s UPN in AD, to match the related user’s logon name or change the Logon name of the related user in the Online directory, using cmdlet - “Set-MsolUserPrincipalName -UserPrincipalName [ExistingUPN] -NewUserPrincipalName [DomainUPN-AD]”

-7. Token signing certificate mismatch between ADFS and Office 365.
+b.
+Token signing certificate mismatch between ADFS and Office 365.

-This is one of the most command issues.
+This is one of the most common issues.
 ADFS uses the Token signing certificate to sign the Token sent to the user or application.
 The trust between the ADFS and O365 is a federated trust based on this token signing certificate, i.e. Office 365 verifies that the Token received is signed using a token-signing certificate of the claim provider (ADFS service) it trust.

-Now when the Token signing certificate on the ADFS is changed as a result of Auto Certificate Rollover or Admins intervention (after or before certificate expiry), then the details of the new certificate needs to be updated on the O365 tenant for the federated domain, which does not happen automatically and requires Admin intervention.
+Now when the Token signing certificate on the ADFS is changed as a result of Auto Certificate Rollover or Admins intervention (after or before certificate expiry), then the details of the new certificate needs to be updated on the O365 tenant for the federated domain, which may not happen automatically and requires Admin intervention.

 While in a broken state when the Primary Token signing certificate on the ADFS is different than what O365 knows about, the Token issued by ADFS is not trusted by O365 and hence the federated user is not allowed to logon.